-DETAILED NOTICE OF SALE \$4,535,000\
+DETAILED NOTICE OF SALE

-SEVIER COUNTY, TENNESSEE General Obligation Refunding Bonds, Series 2018A
+\$9,900,000 SEVIER COUNTY, TENNESSEE

+General Obligation Bonds, Series 2018B

-NOTICE IS HEREBY GIVEN that the County Mayor of Sevier County, Tennessee (the "County") will receive electronic or written bids until 10:15 a.m.
-E.D.T. on Wednesday, May 30, 2018 for the purchase of all, but not less than all, of the County's \$4,535,000\ General Obligation Refunding Bonds, Series 2018A (the "Bonds").
-Electronic bids must be submitted through PARITY® as described in the "Detailed Notice of Sale".
+NOTICE IS HEREBY GIVEN that the Mayor of the Sevier County, Tennessee (the "County") will receive electronic or written sealed bids until 11:15 a.m.
+E.D.T. on Monday, June 18, 2018 for the purchase of all, but not less than all, of the County's \$9,900,000 General Obligation Bonds, Series 2018B (the "Bonds").
+Electronic bids must be submitted through PARITY® as described in this "Detailed Notice of Sale."
 In case of written bids, bids will be received by the County's Financial Advisor, Cumberland Securities Company, Inc., via facsimile at 865-988-1863.
-Prior to accepting bids, the County reserves the right to adjust the principal amount and maturity amounts of the Bonds being offered as set forth in the Detailed Notice of Sale, to postpone the sale to a later date, or to cancel the sale based upon market conditions via Bloomberg News Service and/or the PARITY® System not later than 9:45 a.m., Eastern Daylight Time, on the day of the bid opening.
+Prior to accepting bids, the County reserves the right to adjust the principal amount and maturity amounts of the Bonds being offered as set forth herein, to postpone the sale to a later date, or to cancel the sale based upon market conditions via Bloomberg News Service and/or the PARITY® System not later than 10:15 a.m., Eastern Daylight Time, on the day of the bid opening.
 Such notice will specify the revised principal amounts, if any, and any later date selected for the sale, which may be postponed or cancelled in the same manner.
-If the sale is postponed, a later public sale may be held at the hour and place and on such date as communicated upon at least forty-eight hours' notice via Bloomberg News Service and/or the PARITY® System.
+If the sale is postponed, a later public sale may be held at the hour and place and on such date as communicated upon at least forty-eight hours notice via Bloomberg News Service and/or the PARITY® System.

 Description of the Bonds.
-The Bonds will be issued in book-entry-only form without coupons and will be issued or reissued upon transfer, in \$5,000 denominations or multiples thereof, as shall be requested by the purchaser or registered owner thereof, as applicable.
-Interest on the Bonds will be payable on June 1 and December 1 of each year, commencing December 1, 2018.
-The Bonds will mature and be payable on June 1 of each year as follows:
+The Bonds will be issued in fully registered book-entry-only form (except as otherwise described herein) without coupons, be dated the date of issuance, bear interest payable each June 1 and December 1, commencing December 1, 2018, be issued, or reissued upon transfer, in \$5,000 denominations or multiples thereof, as shall be requested by the purchaser or registered owner thereof, as applicable, and will mature (subject to the right of redemption as hereinafter set forth) and be payable as follows: